Link to Emotions Anonymous - Greensboro, Winston-Salem & High Point NC meetings (another 12-step fellowship)

 Location: Congregational United

 Directions: From central Greensboro, head out Friendly Road.
-Radiance Drive is at the stop light just past Ham's Restaurant (now closed).
+Radiance Drive is at the stop light just past the Mad Hatter restaurant.
 Turn right; church is a short block on left.
-Park on West Radiance Drive; enter by upper-level side door.
-Parlor is straight ahead, then left.
+Park on West or East Radiance Drive (either side of church); enter by upper-level right side door.
+The Rowland Room is immediately inside to your right.

 Phone (info): (336) 227-0917 (leave message if necessary; we will return your call)